-Commissioned in 1919 by Asakura Torajiro, a former chairman of the Tokyo Metropolitan Assembly, this designated Important Cultural Property is one of the best examples of the architecture of the Taisho period (1912-1926).
+Kyu Asakura House (旧朝倉家住宅) was commissioned in 1919 by Asakura Torajiro, a former chairman of the Tokyo Metropolitan Assembly.
+This designated Important Cultural Property is one of the best examples of the architecture of the Taisho period (1912-1926).
 The Japanese garden with its stone lanterns and landscaped rocks is also delightful.
 A highly recommended detour.

 LocationFormer Asakura Residence, 29-20 Sarugakucho, Shibuya, Tokyo 150-0033

 10:00-18:00 (16:30 between November and February).
 Closed on Mondays unless it is a public holiday.

 Adults ¥100, discounts for students and children